Best Controllers For Racing Games & Sim Racing: 2024 Buyer’s Guide

 If you are looking at buying a high-end sim rig, you will often be presented with a choice of racing wheel mounting options.
 If you’re using a direct drive racing wheel, this will often be front-mounted or side-mounted.

-Then over time, you will be confident that you won’t need to buy a new sim rig, as you can simply add extra elements to your current rig.
+Then, over time, you will be confident that you won’t need to buy a new sim rig, as you can simply add extra elements to your current rig.

 One of the additional products often available with a sim rig is an additional monitor mount.
 These allow you to mount a wide variety of gaming monitors directly to your sim rig.

 You can also opt for a stand-alone monitor mount.
-This will sit independently to your sim rig, and allow you to move and reposition your screens over time.
+This will sit independently to your sim rig and allow you to move and reposition your screens over time.
+If this is a route that you are considering or thinking about taking, simply double-check that the correct mounting options are available when buying a sim rig.

-You may need replacement parts, or look to upgrade your sim racing wheel over time.
-So it is important not to spend all of your money on a super flashy sim rig.
+Over time, you may need replacement parts, upgrade your sim racing wheel, or add other hardware.
+So, it is essential not to spend all your money on a super flashy sim rig.
+Sim rigs are available for various budgets, including lower-priced 8020 sim rigs.
+So always keep your intended budget in mind when shopping.

 The mighty Sim Lab P1-X is always at the tip of the tongue when it comes to recommending an 8020 aluminium profile sim rig.
 It is one of the most sturdy and best sim rigs available, with a host of great customisation features just like many 8020 rigs.